 This year we’ve got our hands full with Vigilante Kindness Projects.
 Frankly we wouldn’t want it any other way.
 In an effort to be completely transparent, you should know that 97% of all PayPal donations go to the project of your choice.
-If you’d like to mail us a check instead so that 100% of your donation goes to the project of your choice, email me at firstname.lastname@example.org for more details.
+If you’d like to mail us a check or donate cash instead so that 100% of your donation goes to the project of your choice, email us at email@example.com for more details.
 All donations are tax-deductible.

 Thanks for your generosity, love and support for the people and places I’ve come to love in Northern Uganda.
 I’m profoundly grateful to have you along for this wild ride and I’m madly in love with your Vigilante hearts.

 Vigilantes, I have so much love for the village of Te Okot.
 I know you do, too, because when faced with the reality that they didn’t have clean, healthy drinking water, you jumped at the chance to donate and for that I’ll be forever grateful.

 Many of you also partnered with us to bring solar lights to Te Okot to give their homes light and also keep wild elephants out of their gardens at night.

 The well is in good working order and, little did we know, that by providing Te Okot with a clean water source, they would then be re-designated as a sub-county with nearby Got Apwoyo.
 Becoming a sub-county is so important because it means the government will build a nearby school so that the children of Te Okot can have an opportunity to be educated.
 There aren’t free public schools in Uganda, which is why we partner with communities to create sustainable income opportunities.

 Te Okot is rich in land, but the land is incredibly hard to farm using traditional hand tools.